kevgleeson78/Gesture-Based-UI-Project/README.md

 #### Yes gesture function calls
 Inside the yes conditional check we call the Hit() method from the game controller script to twist a card.

-An if statment is used to see if the values of noddable is true and game over is false.
+An if statement is used to see if the values of noddable is true and game over is false.
-This simply means that head gestures are still available for use and the gmae is atill active.
+This simply means that head gestures are still available for use and the game is still active.
 ```C#
 //Debug.Log("Gesture =  YES");
             // GvrCardboardHelpers.Recenter();